OgundejiJeremiah/AngelHack_May_Code_Challenge/README.md

 - All challenges have a readme file and an implementation file coded in JavaScript.

--The files are named according to the date the challenge was released.
+- The files are named according to the date the challenge was released.